AdaCore/learn/courses/intro-to-ada/chapters/generics.rst

-As we can see in the example, we can create the same ``Swap_Colors`` procedure as we had in the non-generic version of the algorithm by declaring it as an instance of generic ``Generic_Swap`` procedure.
-As an argument to the ``Generic_Swap`` procedure, we define that the ``T`` type will be mapped to the ``Color`` type.
+As we can see in the example, we can create the same ``Swap_Colors`` procedure as we had in the non-generic version of the algorithm by declaring it as an instance of the generic ``Generic_Swap`` procedure.
+We specify that the generic ``T`` type will be mapped to the ``Color`` type by passing it as an argument to the ``Generic_Swap`` instantiation,

 Abstracting a reversing algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The previous example using a swapping algorithm is one of the simplest
+The previous example, with an algorithm to swap two values, is one of the
-examples of generic algorithms.
-Now, we will look into an algorithm for
+simplest examples of using generics.
+Next we study an algorithm for
 reversing elements of an array.
 First, let's start with a non-generic
-version of the algorithm that works specifically for the ``Color`` type:
+version of the algorithm, one that works specifically for the ``Color``
+type:

 .. code:: ada